barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 unit from one layer have the access to every units from the previous layer, which leads to the explosion in the number of parameters of the network.
 For example, if we have a RGB image whose size is 200x200 as an input, each neuron in the first hidden layer will have 200x200x3 = 120000 weights to compute the output.
-This redundancy of the parameters is really a catastrophe for the training procedure: it doesn't help to generalize the problems well and conduct the slow convergence due to the large amount of the parameters.
+This redundancy of the parameters is really a catastrophe for the training procedure: it doesn't help to generalize the problems well and results in the slow convergence due to the large amount of the parameters.
 In this context, Yann LeCunn developped a biologically-inspired neural network called ConvNet.
 ConvNet comprises 3 main types of layer: Convolutional Layer, Pooling Layer and Fully Connected Layer.